prometheus/docs/content/docs/practices/alerting.md

 To summarize: keep alerting simple, alert on symptoms, have good consoles to allow pinpointing causes, and avoid having pages where there is nothing to do.

+## Naming

+There are no strict restrictions when it comes to the naming of alerting rules as alert names may contain any Unicode characters, just like any other label value.
+However, [the community has rallied around](https://monitoring.mixins.dev/) using [Camel Case](https://en.wikipedia.org/wiki/Camel_case) for their alert names.

 ## What to alert on

 Aim to have as few alerts as possible, by alerting on symptoms that are